MITgcm/MITgcm/doc/phys_pkgs/gmredi.rst

 which only differs from the variable Laplacian diffusion tensor by the two non-zero elements in the :math:`z`-row.

+For historical reasons, the skew flux form is the default in MITgcm (i.e., :varlink:`GM_AdvForm` ``=.FALSE.``).
+However, we recommend use of the advective form described :ref:`above <GM_bolus_desc>`, for two reasons.
+First, the numerical implementation of the skew flux form does not follow the recommended "density triad" approach advocated in Griffies et. al (1998) :cite:`gretal:98` and may include numerical artifacts.
+Secondly, for diagnostic purposes, it is useful to compute the bolus velocity, which is straightforward  (and exact) using the advective form (e.g. see :ref:`sec_eg_reentrant_channel`) but more difficult and imprecise, due to discretization issues, in the skew flux form.
+In practice, the numerical advantage of the skew flux form is fairly limited, as the main factors limiting overall MITgcm throughput lie in other routines, numerical solvers, and other computational aspects.

 Visbeck et al. 1997 GM diffusivity :math:`\kappa_{GM}(x,y)`
 -----------------------------------------------------------